 Let’s be honest.
-Most people don’t like to be on the receiving end of a “just checking in” email from a business contact.
+Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

-Instead, we tend to see them as the sender’s way of urging us to give them what they want — which is usually our time, attention, and labor.
+Whether it’s coming from a coworker or a supervisor, we usually see this kind of message as the sender’s way of urging us to give them what they want — which is usually our time, attention, and labor.

-So, is there anything we can do to improve the experience of receiving — and sending — a check-in message?
+So, is there anything we can do to improve the experience of receiving a check-in email or message?

 Well, learning how to say “just checking in” professionally (but ideally without getting on the recipient’s nerves) can only help!